-referred to as Yellow Book Standards, incorporate GAAS, but add requirements that extend beyond GAAS.
-The U.S. Government Accountability Office (GAO) has revised the Standards for GAGAS in the December 2011 Revision.
-Auditors performing an audit under the GAGAS standards should obtain a copy of GAO's Governmental Auditing Standards, December 2011 Revision, from the U.S. Government Accountability Office, and become familiar with those standards.
+Financial audits under the Generally Accepted Governmental Accounting Standards (GAGAS), also referred to as Yellow Book Standards, incorporate GAAS, but add requirements that extend beyond GAAS.
+The U.S. Government Accountability Office (GAO) has revised the Standards for GAGAS in the 2018 Revision, which were effective beginning with year ends on or after June 30, 2020.
+Auditors performing an audit under the GAGAS standards should obtain a copy of GAO's Governmental Auditing Standards, April 2021 from the U.S. Government Accountability Office, and become familiar with those standards.
 The GAO website is www.gao.gov.

-The Yellow Book requires auditors, including CPAs and non-CPAs, responsible for planning, directing, or performing audit procedures, or reporting on Yellow Book audits to complete every 2 years, at least 24 hours of continuing professional education (CPE) that directly relates to governmental auditing, the government environment, or the specific or unique environment in which the audited entity operates.
+CPE: The Yellow Book requires auditors, including CPAs and non-CPAs, responsible for planning, directing, or performing audit procedures, or reporting on Yellow Book audits to complete every 2 years, at least 80 hours of continuing professional education (CPE).
+Of the 80 hours, 24 hours must be in a subject matter that directly relates to governmental auditing, the government environment, or the specific or unique environment in which the audited entity operates.
 Auditors who are involved in any amount of planning, directing, or reporting on Yellow Book audits and auditors who are not involved in those activities but charge 20 percent or more of their time annually to Yellow Book audits should complete an additional 56 hours of CPE for a total of 80 hours of CPE in every two-year period.
 The additional 56 hours should be CPE that, in the auditor's professional judgment, enhances the auditor's professional proficiency to perform audits.
 The auditor is required to complete at least 20 hours of CPE in each year of the two-year period.
+Auditors may be exempted from the 56-hour CPE requirement, but not the 24-hour requirement, if they charge less than 20 percent of their time annually to Yellow Book engagements and are only involved in performing engagement procedures, but not involved in planning, directing, or reporting on the engagement.